MissVeronica/um-visitors/README.md

 5. Display days ago in Members Directory - If not selected WP date format will be used.
 6. Counters per week - If not selected counters will use days.
 7. Number of counters - Enter the number of days/weeks for User counter displays.
+8. WP All Users columns - Select the sortable columns for Plugin's UM Predefined fields in WP All Users page.

 ## Member Directory
 1. Create two new Directories for display of Visitors and Visits